puppetlabs/gettext-setup-gem/README.md

 This task will run within the gettext setup locales_path provided by GettextSetup.
 The result will be a merged pot file created from all pot files kept in this location.

-By default the merged pot file is locales_path/project_name.pot.
+By default, the merged pot file is locales_path/project_name.pot.
 This can be overridden when calling the method by providing a chosen path.

 Please note: Since the default merged file name is project_name.pot, it will override anything of that name within the locales directory.